 Stories are meant to be told and retold until all is revealed for what it is — life living itself as life.

-Alice and Emma lived.
+Alice and Dora lived.
 Lily lived, too.
 Their lives delivered my own.
 And secrets are just inner doors to be opened when one is ready to hold the truth.
 Restoration of life is a passage undergone through the ages and stages of being woman.
 The essence of which is to carry what comes in grace.
 For life demands not perfection, only recognition of the basic requirement to make home in the world and take care of the children.

 Magdalen Bowyer